 Meet the team

-Our Visitor Centre is run in partnership with the RSPB and volunteers
+Our Visitor Centre is run in partnership with the Bournemouth Parks Foundation and volunteers

 The North Bournemouth Reserves are managed by an enthusiastic team of rangers and their volunteers.
 They carry out various tasks to maintain and enrich the important habitats on these sites for both wildlife and visitors alike.